York13Pud/swift-100-days-of-swiftui/project-01-wesplit/README.md

 import SwiftUI

 struct ContentView: View {
-    @State var tapCount = 0 // Without @State, the count will not increase when the button is pressed.
+    @State private var tapCount = 0 // Without @State, the count will not increase when the button is pressed.
                                     // In face, the app won't even compile / run.

     var body: some View {
         Button("Tap Count \(tapCount)") { // On tap, update tapCount and update the text inside the button.